 It’s not just inconvenience you’ll have to worry about with careless disposal habits, either.
 You may have to call a plumber, and that’s never cheap.

-Abuse your garbage disposal too many times and you could also end up paying anywhere from $150 to $950 to install a new disposal, according to home project resource Angi.
+Abuse your garbage disposal too many times and you could also end up paying anywhere from $150 to almost $1,000 to install a new disposal, according to home project resource Angi.

 The good news is you can avoid your disposal mistakes swirling down the drain of hard-earned life lessons if you know which food items can create a clog and garbage disposal nightmare.